What is MB-System?

 Problems should be reported by posts to the MB-System discussion list.
 You will have to subscribe to the list in order to post to it (one can always unsubscribe at any time).
-If you are unable to access the MB-System Discussion List, you can email both David W, Caress and Dale N. Chayes directly.
+If you are unable to access the MB-System Discussion List, you can email David Caress, Dale Chayes and Christian Ferreira directly.
 However, due to our frequent travel, using the discussion list makes timely responses more likely.

 In order to support a new data format, we will require a data format specification document and a data sample.
 We make no promises about how rapidly new formats can be supported.
 Format support requests by NSF-funded scientists are given priority.
 We encourage users with data in unsupported formats to write the input/output modules themselves, and contribute the code to the MB-System project.

 How are MB-System updates handled?

 Incremental bug fixes and code changes often occur between the source code releases.
 These updates to individual source files are reflected in the source code archive, which can be accessed at:

 Periodically, we construct full source code distributions and make them available on the ftp site:

 These source code distributions consist of gzipped tar files with names of the form “MB-System5.3.1906.tar.gz”, where 5.3 indicates the incrementing major and minor release id’s, and the third number indicates the corresponding revision level in the source code archive.

 We maintain an MB-System discussion email list to facilitate communication among MB-System developers and users.
 We encourage users with questions and/or problems to use this list rather than emailing the developers directly.
 One must subscribe to the list in order to post messages, but the message archive is publicly viewable and searchable over a web interface.
 The maximum message size in this list is 100K.
 Please do not attempt to attach data samples to discussion list posts.